wasiulhaque/FASTrans/README.md

-#Project: Transport Reservation System
+## Project: Transport Reservation System

-Group Members:
+### Group Members:

-      Md.
+* Md.
 Wasiul Haque (180042110)
-      Sadman Sadaat (180042126)
+* Sadman Sadaat (180042126)
-      Jisan Anam (180042129)
+ * Jishan Anam (180042129)

-Project Details:
+### Project Details:

  There will be an android based application written using programming  language JAVA.
 The application will have the following features:
-                  ✓ User will select his/her departing place, destination, time and date of departure, kind of transportation is preferred.
+* User will select his/her departing place, destination, time and date of departure, kind of transportation is preferred.
-                  ✓ After giving the required information, the user will get to see a detailed list of available transportations with the operator names, it’s departing place and time as well the number and positions of the available seats.
+* After giving the required information, the user will get to see a detailed list of available transportations with the operator names, it’s departing place and time as well the number and positions of the available seats.
-                  ✓ The user then can select any particular operator from that list and select any particular number of seats of specific location and proceed to the payment section
+* The user then can select any particular operator from that list and select any particular number of seats of specific location and proceed to the payment section
-                  ✓ After completing the payment, a virtual ticket will be provided to the user with all the detailed information about his/her reservation
+* After completing the payment, a virtual ticket will be provided to the user with all the detailed information about his/her reservation